 - Cell Phones – Like most people I like to snap a few pictures of a show.
 Totally normal and understandable.
 Take the phone out maybe 3 times per set, keep it our for 30 seconds, put it away.
 Please do not Snap Chat the entire set.
 Please do not take 15 minute long videos with your phone 5 inches above your head.
 Most people want to watch the music on stage as it unfolds in real time, not through your phone screen.

 - Respect Space – I’m not talking about “safe space” hopefully every inch of a music festival is a safe space.
-I’m referring to dancing space mixed with your back pack, camel bak, sombrero whatever.
-When a crowd gets tight you don’t wan to be the dude who flips his sombrero onto his back and is constantly poking you in the face with it.
+I’m referring to dancing space mixed with your backpack, camel bak, sombrero whatever.
+When a crowd gets tight you don’t want to be the dude who flips his sombrero onto his back and is constantly poking you in the face with it.
 I know this is a unique example, but you get the idea.

 - If You Love an Artist and Want a Good Spot, Show up Early – I’m a camper, when I love an artist I like to get a great spot for their set.
 I have waited for 8+ hours before, slowly making my way up closer and closer to the front.
 There’s always a handful of people that feel they are entitled to the front of the crowd halfway through the set.
 Even worse if you just barrel; through the crowd like people don’t exist and all that matters is your view.
 Don’t be that guy.